 RESTful data services in WSO2 Micro Integrator supports OData (OData protocol version 4 - OASIS standards), which makes RESTful data access easier.
 In a normal data service, you will write SQL queries for CRUD operations that will be performed on the data.
 In other words, to be able to GET, UPDATE, POST, or DELETE data in a database, the data service should have separate SQL queries written for each purpose.
 However, when you enable OData for your RESTful data service, these CRUD operations will be enabled automatically, which allows RESTful data access using CRUD operations out of the box.

-A data service defined in WSO2 Micro Integrator has the ability to aggregate the data that is stored in various, disparate datasources and present the data as a single output.
+A data service has the ability to aggregate the data that is stored in various, disparate datasources and present the data as a single output.
 For example, the data of employees in a company may be stored in various data stores (details of employment history, details of the physical office, contact information, etc.).
 Data federation allows users to consume all this data through a single request to the data service.
 The data service will aggregate the relevant data from each of the disparate datasources and present it as one response to the request.
 Data federation can be achieved in two ways:

 - Expose multiple datasources using a single data service.